Let me share 3 email marketing strategies that has worked for me along with pros and cons of each so you can choose the best for your niche

 3. Waiting list / Invite-Only Strategy

 Last but by no means the least is a waitlist strategy or invite-only email capturing and marketing strategy.

 The waiting list strategy is where you have a paid product, but not everyone can be a member by paying.
 Or it is still not open for all.
 One needs an invite to become a member.
 Users can sign up to request an invite or be on the waiting list to be invited.

 - Works well when you can provide a valid reason for not accepting new members.

-- Not allowing readers to become customers may not always work unless you have really good reason to be doing so.
+- Not allowing readers to become customers may not always work unless you have an excellent reason to do so.

-- Before sending invites to join, you have to provide really great value to readers so they lust for an invite to become a member.
+- Before sending invites to join, you have to provide excellent value to readers, so they lust for an invite to become a member.

-What email marketing strategy do you use for your website or plan to use?
-Share your thoughts in comments below.
+What email marketing strategy or strategies do you use for your website or plan to use?